 I’ve really been missing out.
 I had never heard of Michael Todd until I saw a display in Ulta recently.
 The employees had great things to say about the Soniclear brushes, and said the company had really good skin care products, too.
 So, when I got the opportunity to try the Grape Seed Cleansing Oil, I was thrilled!

-Michael Todd Skincare was founded by Lewis Hendler, the co-founder of Scunci- you know, those awesome hair bands you can’t live without?
+Michael Todd Beauty was founded by Lewis Hendler, the co-founder of Scunci- you know, those awesome hair bands you can’t live without?
 Well, anywho, Mr. Hendler believed in the balance of science and nature, so he sought to create a line of highly effective products that combined powerful actives with the finest natural ingredients (Michael Todd, 2016).

 There are no parabens, sulfates, phthalates, artificial dyes, or synthetic fragrances, and the company never tests on animals.
 However, one of the biggest factors that sets Michael Todd apart from other brands is instead of water, they use 100% certified organic aloe vera as a base, which provides more than 75 nutrients (Michael Todd, 2016).
 Sure, aloe contains water, but with plain water, you’re not getting the good stuff that’s in the aloe!

 Well, needless to say, I was super-duper excited when the Michael Todd Grape Seed Cleansing Oil arrived- I tore into that package like there was no tomorrow!
 And even thought I wasn’t planning on wearing makeup, I piled it on just so I could really put the cleanser to the test!